Programme Code: CP0271

 This programme aims at providing students with fundamental principles, techniques and knowledge in modern business context.
 Students will acquire comprehensive knowledge of business, economics and management theories and practices with emphasis on real world business applications and key management issues.

-Graduates of the Diploma in Business Studies can proceed to the Advanced Diploma in Business Management and other SCE Advanced Diploma programmes.
+Graduates of the Certificate in Business Studies can proceed to the Advanced Diploma in Business Management and other SCE Advanced Diploma programmes.
 Please check individual higher-level programmes for further information.

 This programme consists of 6 courses.

 Professional Writing Skills for the Workplace

 A professional image can be projected if the language in your business documents is clear, concise, coherent, precise and persuasive.
 You can impress your employers, business partners and clients with your powerful prose by training to plan, draft and revise your written work to perfection.

 - Workplace writing: organizational images/culture and you;

 - Process approach to workplace writing: planning, composing, organising & revising;

 - Appropriate language and tactful tone for workplace communication;